October 27 - 29, 2016 | University of Michigan Taubman College | Ann Arbor, Michigan

 LIFETIME ACHIEVEMENT AWARD AND KEYNOTE SPEAKER:

-Elizabeth Diller is a founding partner of Diller Scofidio + Renfro, an interdisciplinary design studio that spans the fields of architecture, the visual arts, and the performing arts.
-With Ricardo Scofidio, Ms. Diller was the first in the field of architecture to receive the MacArthur Foundation “genius” award; the jury stated, “their work explores how space functions in our culture and illustrates that architecture, when understood as the physical manifestation of social relationships, is everywhere, not just in buildings.”
+Elizabeth Diller is a founding partner of Diller Scofidio + Renfro (DS+R), an interdisciplinary design studio that works at the intersection of architecture, the visual arts, and the performing arts.
+With Ricardo Scofidio, Diller was the first in the field of architecture to receive the “genius” award from the MacArthur Foundation, which stated “their work explores how space functions in our culture and illustrates that architecture, when understood as the physical manifestation of social relationships, is everywhere, not just in buildings.”

-Ms. Diller is recipient of the Smithsonian Institution’s National Design Award, the Lifetime Achievement Award from the National Academy of Design, and the Brunner Prize from the American Academy of the Arts and Letters.
+Diller is a recipient of the Smithsonian Institution’s National Design Award, the Lifetime Achievement Award from the National Academy of Design, and the Brunner Prize from the American Academy of the Arts and Letters.
 She is a Fellow of the American Academy of Arts and Sciences, and International Fellow of the Royal Institute of British Architects.
-In 2009, Ms. Diller was selected by Time magazine as one of the “100 Most Influential People in the World.”
+In 2013, Diller was awarded the Barnard Medal of Distinction, and DS+R was presented a Centennial Medal of Honor from the American Academy in Rome.
+Diller was selected by Time magazine as one of the “100 Most Influential People in the World.”

 IRIS VAN HERPEN

 Iris van Herpen stands for a reciprocity between craftsmanship and innovation in technique and materials.
 She creates a modern view on Haute Couture that combines fine handwork techniques with digital technology .Van Herpen forces fashion to the extreme contradiction between beauty and regeneration.
 It is her unique way to reevaluate reality and so to express and underline individuality.